 Receiving a dental crown typically requires at least two visits to our Fayetteville dentist office.

-After the teeth are prepared, Greenway Dental Care will take impressions of the teeth to create the dental crown.
+After the teeth are prepared, Greenway Dental Care dentists will take impressions of the teeth to create the dental crown.
 While you wait for your crown, we may place a temporary crown to protect your tooth.
-Once the new crown is ready, Greenway Dental Care will remove the temporary crown and place the final crown over the affected tooth.
+Once the new crown is ready, we will remove the temporary crown and place the final crown over the affected tooth.
 If needed, any adjustments are made during the final appointment.

 Caring for your new dental crown is similar to caring for your natural teeth.
 To maintain your dental crown, continue to practice excellent oral hygiene.
 With proper dental care and routine maintenance, your dental crown can last many years.